Moulvi Muhammad Baqir: Dehli Urdu Akhbar

 In 1834 when the government allowed publication after amending the "Press Act", he entered the field of journalism.
 In 1835, he started taking out his newspaper under the name of the weekly "Dehli Urdu Akhbar"(دہلی اردو اخبار).
 The newspaper survived for nearly 21 years, proving to be a milestone in the field of Urdu journalism.
 With the help of this newspaper, he played an important role in social issues as well as bringing political awakening in public and uniting against foreign rulers.

 Maulvi Baqir made full use of his newspaper to generate public opinion against British rule during the Indian Rebellion of 1857.
 The rebellion against the British was sparked by mutinying sepoys in 1857 and the Mughal Emperor Bahadur Shah Zafar was given the leadership of the revolution by all the rebel leaders.
 Journalist Maulvi Baqir renamed his newspaper on 12 July 1857 to lend his support " Akhbar Uz Zafar ".

 Journalist Maulvi Baqir, a staunch supporter of Hindu Muslim unity on 4 June 1857, printed articles in his newspaper appealing to both communities - "Don't miss this opportunity, if missed, no one will come to help, this is a good opportunity for you to get rid of British rule.

 Death

 Maulvi Muhammad Baqir was arrested on 14 September 1857 for revolt.
-On16 September 1857, he was tied to the mouth of a cannon which is then fired by Major William S.R.
+On16 September 1857, he was tied to the mouth of a cannon which was then fired by Major William S.R.
 Hudson.
-Thus Moulvi Mohammad Baqir became first martyr for press in the Indian Subcontinent.
+Thus Moulvi Mohammad Baqir became the first martyr for press in the Indian Subcontinent.